mennodejong1986/DIST/README.md

 For instance, for individuals 1 and 5, the sum is even (6), and hence the script performs calculations for i=5 and j=1, but not for i=1 and j=5.
 In contrast, for individuals 1 and 6, the sum is odd (7), and hence the script performs calculations for i=1 and j=6, but not for i=6 and j=1.

-As a rough estimation of computation time: a gVCF-file of 100 individuals and 50Mb variable sites can be processed within 8 hours, if using 25 parallel run (i.e., 4 individuals per run).
+As a rough estimation of computation time: a gVCF-file of 100 individuals and 50Mb variable sites can be processed within 8 hours, if the workload is divided over 25 parallel runs (i.e., 4 individuals per run).
 The combined output will be stored in the output file 'allvcfdist.txt'.

 # Species tree inference in SambaR